lunayuehuang/MSE544-HyperDrive/README.md

     - *Environment:* builds a reproducible python environment for the experiments to run in

 6. Configurate the base training session
     Here we are configuring our experiment, as we have done in previous tutorials.
+Make sure you choose the compute_target as the compute cluster you have created using YoloV5 tutorial.
     ```
     config = ScriptRunConfig(source_directory='./',
                              script='main.py',